National Partners

 The Vic Firth Company, setting the standard for percussion since its inception in 1963, is supporting two major Make Music events this year.

-For the third year, percussionists who attend Flowerpot Music events across the country will be provided with Vic Firth’s Balter mallets, and invited to make music together.
+For the fourth year, percussionists who attend Flowerpot Music events across the country will be provided with Vic Firth’s Balter mallets, and invited to make music together.
 Anyone can join the events and make a great sound on a flowerpot – no experience required!

 And Vic Firth is also providing drumsticks for dozens of bucket drumming events in plazas and parks around the country, open to kids and adults, professionals and amateurs, well-heeled and homeless.
 The goal is to spread the message that to make music, all you need is a beat in your heart… and a pair of sticks.